The representation of an IPv4 address in the DNS system.

 private IP addresses

 A set of IP addresses only used within private networks, and therefore not reachable from the global Internet.
 Commonly used within home or office networks in conjuction with network address translation, which converts private IP addresses into a valid IP address when data leaves the local network.
-IANA maintains some special ranges of IP addresses solely for use as private IP addresses, as described in technical standards RFC 1918 and 3927.
+We maintain some special ranges of IP addresses solely for use as private IP addresses, as described in technical standards RFC 1918 and 3927.

 Any form of inter-computer communication that has been standardised to ensure computers can communicate to one another.
 Internet protocols are usually standardised in RFCs.

-The assignment of protocol parameters by IANA.
+The assignment of protocol parameters by us.

 The representation of a IP address to domain name mapping in the DNS system.